 Parents who have Non-24 may have to be awake early in the morning to feed their kids and get them off to school.
 Other issues can include difficulty finding and maintaining relationships on such an unusual schedule, shopping when the stores are open, and being awake for appointments with repair people and doctors.
 These are particularly difficult for people whose day length varies, as they cannot predict in advance when they will be awake.

-A more widespread understanding that Non-24 is a real disability, and a willingness to discuss it in terms which don't blame the individual, would help a great deal.
+More awareness that Non-24 is a real disability is needed, together with greater willingness to discuss it in terms which don't blame the individual.
 Such understanding would also further efforts to find suitable accommodations.

 There are many long-term health effects of sleep deprivation.
 These can include depression, lowered immune response, anxiety disorders, weight gain, fibromyalgia, diabetes, and cancer.